EPCCed/2019-08-27-ModernCpp/lectures/classes/README.md

 - A reference must be initialised (function arguments are initialised by calling)

-- A reference cannot by rebound to a new object
+- A reference cannot be rebound to a new object

 ```C++
 void ScaleVector(double scale, std::vector<double>& x) {